-What if your car could pay for its own insurance?
+What if your car could pay for your personal auto insurance?

-“Over 350,000 vehicles have been listed on Turo to help hosts offset the cost of ownership,” the company says.
+“Over 350,000 vehicles have been listed on Turo to help hosts offset the cost of ownership,” says Turo.
 “Many Turo hosts list their cars so they can cover their monthly payments, while others simply want help managing insurance and maintenance costs.”

-We love the idea of putting your car to work when you’re not using it.
+We love the idea of putting your own car to work when you’re not using it to pay for your own insurance.
 But can you really make good money?
-And what does car insurance cover when you’re renting out your car?
+And do you need different car insurance to rent out your car?

-Here’s the super-quick summary: You can earn a lot, if you have the right car.
-But you should be aware of how insurance covers you — and if you’re just looking to cut your car insurance bill, Compare.com is still the quickest way to find the best deal.
+If you have the right vehicle, you can earn a lot.
+In this article, we’ll cover what it means to work with a rental car service like Turo and what that means for your auto insurance policy.
+You should be aware of how your insurance company covers you — and if you’re looking to cut your car insurance bill, Compare.com is still the quickest way to find the best deal.

-Will Renting My Car Pay Off my Car Insurance Policy?
+Can Renting My Car Pay Off My Car Insurance Policy?

 That depends on a few factors, including what kind of car you drive and how much your regular insurance costs.
-You can make more money renting out a brand-new Audi than a 10-year-old Corolla (no surprise), but your insurance costs for the Audi are going to be a lot higher.
+For example, you can make more money renting out a brand-new Audi than a 10-year-old Toyota Corolla (no surprise), but your Audi insurance rates probably will be much higher.

-You don’t have to own a luxury sports car to make money with personal car rentals.
-In fact, when you compare daily rental rates to estimated monthly car payments, the top-earning vehicles on Turo are the basic — but still fun — drivers.
-In the number-one spot is the Jeep Wrangler, which rents for $91 per day, on average.
-Close behind are the Ford Mustang ($66 per day) and the Fiat 500 ($38).
+You don’t have to own a luxury sports car to make money with a personal rental vehicle.
+However, when you compare daily rental rates to estimated monthly car payments, the top earning vehicles on Turo tend to be economically priced, like the Fiat 500, Nissan Versa, and Volkswagen Jetta.